CorporateClash/public/tos.md

 * "you" and "your" refers to your account, you, or anyone with access to your account.
 * "Corporate Clash entities" refers to the officers, directors, employees, and volunteers that help us run our services.
 * "User Access Group" refers to users who have signed up for our service.
 * “Disney” may referrer to The Walt Disney Company or any of its subsidiaries.

-We are not affiliated with the Walt Disney Company or any of its subsidiaries.
+We are not affiliated with Disney.

 ### Eligibility